constantinekladko/Cloudessa-Documentation/CloudessaRADIUSManual.md

 * Go to the "Set Password" panel
 * Set the new password

-If the user needs to reset her password
+If the user needs to reset his password

 * User clicks on the `Reset password` link included in [Cloudessa login page](https://app.cloudessa.com/account/login)
 * Password reset instructions are emailed to the user